Towards an understanding of ramified extensions of structured ring spectra: Introduction

-See Theorem \ref{thm:thhzp}.
 It is possible to determine $\THH_*^{[2]}(\Zp)$ additively using that $H\Z_{(p)}$ can be constructed as a Thom spectrum of a double-loop map and applying the methods of \cite{BCS,S}.
 Blumberg, Cohen and Schlichtkrull identify $\THH(\Zp)$ with $H\Zp \wedge \Omega \mathbb{S}^3\langle 3\rangle_+$ \cite[Theorem 3.8]{BCS}.
 See \cite[Corollary 1.1]{klang} for a calculation of $\THH_*^{[2]}(\Zp)$.
-However, this views $H\Zp$ as an $E_2$-spectrum and not as a commutative $S$-algebra, thus with this method the multiplicative structure of $\THH_*^{[2]}(\Zp)$ cannot be determined.
-This structure, however, is essential if one aims at a calculation of $\THH_*^{[n]}(\Zp)$ for larger $n$.
+However, this views $H\Zp$ as an $E_2$-spectrum and not as a commutative $S$-algebra, so with this method the multiplicative structure of $\THH_*^{[2]}(\Zp)$ cannot be determined.
+The multiplicative structure is essential if one aims at a calculation of $\THH_*^{[n]}(\Zp)$ for larger $n$.

 We study the examples of the connective covers of the Galois extensions \cite{R} $KO \ra KU$ and $L_p \ra KU_p$.
 In the latter case, the connective cover behaves like an extension of the corresponding rings of integers.
-We test ramification with relative (higher) topological Hochschild homology and for $\ell \ra ku_{(p)}$ we detect tame ramification (see Theorem \ref{thm:kulthh}): $\THH^\ell_*(ku_{(p)})$ is a square zero extension of $\pi_*ku_{(p)}$ of bounded $u$-exponent.
-The complexification map $c \colon ko \ra ku$ however, shows features in its relative $\THH$ that are similar to the behavior of a wildly ramified extension of number rings, \eg, the extension $\Z \hookrightarrow \Z[i]$ (see Theorem \ref{thm:kukothh}).
+We test ramification with relative (higher) topological Hochschild homology and for $\ell \ra ku_{(p)}$ we see that it looks like tame ramification (see Theorem \ref{thm:kulthh}): $\THH^\ell_*(ku_{(p)})$ is a square zero extension of $\pi_*ku_{(p)}$ of bounded $u$-exponent.
+We also determine relative $\THH$ of the complexification map $c \colon ko \ra ku$ (see Theorem \ref{thm:kukothh}).

 Working with structured ring spectra means working in a derived setting, so quotient maps can be thought of as extensions.
 We offer some calculations of relative $\THH$ in situations where we kill generators of homotopy groups.
 We consider a version of $ku/(p, v_1)$ and quotients of the form $R/x$ where $x$ is a regular element in $\pi_*(R)$ where $R$ is a commutative ring spectrum such that $R/x$ is still commutative.